I Want To...

 He also takes heart in the potency of the vaccine for those who are affected by it.
 “It appears to damp down even crack cocaine,” Tompkins says, “which travels the fastest to the brain.”

-“It’s time for a new approach,” says Stitzer.
-Unlike other addictive drugs, cocaine has danced away from 30 years of concerted searching for a medication to stop dependence.
+Unlike other addictive drugs, cocaine has thumbed its nose at 30 years of concerted searching for a medication to stop dependence.
 The same is true for its amphetamine cousins and the other stimulants.
 There’s no methadone-equivalent, as exists for heroin or other opioid addictions.
 Much of the problem, Tompkins says, stems from the stimulants’ intimacy with normal brain circuitry: “That makes it difficult to find an agent that blocks the drugs while leaving important brain function intact.”